 In a design-build relationship, however, our veto would never happen.
 The contractor would get no resistance from the architect because the two are on the same team.
 No one defends the client.
 If anything, it’s the opposite.
 Against a unified front of professionals speaking their own jargon on their own turf, the client is on her own.

-Look, we’re great believers in collaboration.
+Look, we’re great fans of collaboration.
 We love the synergy of all parties working towards the same goal: making a project the best it can be.
 And our design and construction process is rarely adversarial.
 But when it is, don’t you want your architect to fight for you?

 Home Builder Digest has just published its Best Residential Architects in Brooklyn, New York.
 And we’re happy to report Delson or Sherman Architects made this short list.